 Pneumonia is an infection of the lungs that can be serious in older adults.
 In fact, pneumonia is responsible for more than one million hospitalizations every year, according to the American Lung Association.
 Because our immune systems typically weaken as we age, seniors are generally at higher risk for complications and death.
 However, risk factors vary from person to person.
 Learn the facts about this potentially severe respiratory infection and how to prevent pneumonia in elderly adults.
 If you suspect your elderly loved one has pneumonia, see a doctor right away.

 Pneumonia is a respiratory infection that makes it difficult for the body to receive enough oxygen.
 Specifically, this infection causes inflammation and fluid build-up in the lungs.

-Pneumonia can affect one or both lungs.
-When it affects both lungs, it’s called double pneumonia.
-The symptoms of double pneumonia aren’t different or more severe.
+Pneumonia can affect one or both lungs – also called double pneumonia.
 The severity of the infection depends on age, overall health, and what caused the infection.

 Signs and symptoms of pneumonia may include:

 Symptoms may vary based on the cause of the pneumonia and how your loved one’s body responds to it.
 Sometimes, symptoms of pneumonia may be different in seniors.
 They may also be less alert, show signs of confusion, or experience changes in mental awareness.
 If you suspect your loved one has pneumonia, see a doctor promptly.

 Our free tool provides options, advice, and next steps based on your unique situation.